tech-advantage/edc-httpd/README.md

 ## edc Version

-Current release is compatible with edc v3.2+
+Current release is compatible with edc v3.2+ and it's built with Java 11

 ## How can I get the latest release?